yonglinnnnnn/tp/docs/UserGuide.md

    * `add -name John Doe -hp 98765432 -em johnd@example.com -addr John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete E1001` : Deletes the employee with id E1001 shown in the current list.

    * `clear` : Deletes all contacts.